Movement for the Restoration of the Ten Commandments of God

-The Movement for the Restoration of the Ten Commandments of God was a religious movement founded by Credonia Mwerinde and Joseph Kibweteere in southwestern Uganda.
+The Movement for the Restoration of the Ten Commandments of God (MRTC or MRTCG) was a religious movement founded by Credonia Mwerinde and Joseph Kibweteere in southwestern Uganda, notorious for the mass death of several hundred members of the group in a mass suicide or mass murder in the year 2000.
 It was formed in 1989 after Mwerinde and Kibweteere claimed that they had seen visions of the Virgin Mary.
-The five primary leaders were Joseph Kibweteere, Joseph Kasapurari, John Kamagara, Dominic Kataribabo, and Credonia Mwerinde.

-In early 2000, followers of the religious movement died in a fire and a series of poisonings and killings that were initially considered a group suicide.
-It was later determined to be a mass murder by the group's leaders after their predictions of the apocalypse failed to come about.
-In their coverage of that event, BBC News and The New York Times referred to the Movement as a doomsday cult.